splunk-soar-connectors/intsights/release_notes/unreleased.md

 **Unreleased**
-* Added a new generic action 'hunt IOC' to Look for information about any ioc in the Intsights database.
+* Added a new investigate action 'hunt IOC' to Look for information about any ioc in the Intsights database.